 Olympus Trip 35

-Olympus Trip 35.
-I got this beat up camera (note bottom of filter ring) in a thrift shop for $5.
-You can probably get them here in much better shape.
-Check out this site in the UK, which is totally dedicated to the Trip 35 and accessories, and even sells custom versions!
+Olympus Trip 35 (43.5mm filters, 13.8 oz./390g empty, 2.9'/0.9m close focus, about $xxx used).
+I got this beat up camera (note bottom of filter ring) in a thrift shop for $5 in 2007.
+Today I'd get it at this link directly to them at eBay (see How to Win at eBay).
+Also check out this site in the UK which is totally dedicated to the Trip 35 and accessories, and even sells custom versions!

 This is a fully automatic exposure 35mm film camera introduced in 1968.
 Olympus made over 10,000,000 of them through 1988.
 It was, and still is, an inexpensive, lightweight camera with few adjustments.